kostya-zero/vizo/README.md

 ## License

-Viz is licensed under the MIT License.
+Vizo is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.